Mentor in Training Program at Bread & Butter Farm!

 MIT stands for “Mentor in Training.”

 Our MIT program is one of the most important pieces of our summer camp.
-We deeply believe in your ability to make powerful positive change in their community and the broader world and we see you, our MITs, at the heart of our summer camp program.
+We deeply believe in your ability to make powerful positive change in your community and the broader world and we see you, our MITs, at the heart of our summer camp program.
 The bridge that you will naturally create between campers and staff is a key piece to solidifying a whole community.
 You can really see it too; the kids will be drawn to you and curious about who you are, wanting to get to know you, and simultaneously, at times the staff members will lean on you for support, ideas, and energy!
 As an MIT, we will expect you to help us create safe spaces and exciting opportunities for our campers.

 Who is this right for?